What is DBMS Architecture

 API Call

-APIs in the architecture of database act as intermediaries which allow the client to send requests to the server for tasks like getting, updating, or removing data.
+APIs in the architecture of database act as intermediaries that allow the client to send requests to the server for tasks like getting, updating, or removing data.
 They convert simple commands from the client into instructions the database can understand.
 API makes it easy to work with different databases through standardisation and also keeps the connection secure by including features for authentication and encryption.

 Example: